capaj/faktorio/roadmap.md

 - be able to share invoice link
 - be able to export as excel
 - hack integration with gemini:
+- ability to create an organization and add users to it.
+Users can see all the invoices for the organization.

   - zeptat se treba na veci jako:
     - kolik dlužím na dani z prijmu tento rok?